Skip to content

 05 · DATA PIPELINE

 The same data plane behind every interesting decision in the house.
-152 devices × 5-minute cadence = a real time-series, validated on ingest and persisted long-term for analysis.
+Every device, every five minutes — a real time-series, validated on ingest and persisted long-term for analysis.

 LayerDetail

-CaptureHomey Pro polls 152 devices every 5 minutes — sensors, switches, climate units, EV chargers, the lot.
+CaptureThe hub polls every device every 5 minutes — sensors, switches, climate units, EV chargers, the lot.

 AnalyseBigQuery is the long-term store.
-Thermal-model fitting, energy-arbitrage backtests, lighting-pattern analysis — all SQL against the same table.
+Thermal-model fitting, energy-arbitrage backtests, lighting-pattern analysis — all SQL against the same data.

-Loop backLessons from the offline analysis become controller-version bumps (v17 → v18).
+Loop backLessons from the offline analysis become controller-version bumps.
 The production loop stays simple; the analysis loop stays curious.

 06 · NOTABLE DESIGN CHOICES